 The documentation of threats to wildlife is the first step in any effective conservation programme.
-Threatened Swallowtail Butterflies of the World: the IUCN Red Data Book is an attempt to fulfil that requirement for the swallowtails.
-It was the first worldwide assessment of the conservation needs of any invertebrate group and the first Red Data Book (RDB) to be based upon a published consideration of every species in the taxon under review, in this case the family Papilionidae.
+Published in 1983, The lUCN Invertebrate Red Data Book included seven species of swallowtail as well as a number of other butterflies and drew attention to the fact that destruction of habitat is putting whole invertebrate communities at risk.
+In 1985 Threatened Swallowtail Butterflies of the World: the IUCN Red Data Book went a step further and became the first worldwide assessment of the conservation needs of any invertebrate group as well as the first Red Data Book (RDB) to consider every species in a large worldwide taxon.

-A number of national RDBs and official or unofficial lists have documented the threats to local Papilionidae.
-The majority of these are for European countries and consider only the very limited swallowtail fauna of that region.
-Although the Papilionidae is one of the best-known of all insect groups, documentation of the conservation and biology of rare swallowtails is relatively sparse because of their mainly tropical distribution.
+A number of national RDBs official or unofficial lists have documented the threats to many local Papilionidae.
+The majority of these lists are for European countries and consider only the very limited swallowtail fauna of that region.
+Although the Papilionidae is one of the best known of all insect groups, documentation of the conservation and biology of rare Papilionidae is sparse because of their mainly tropical distribution.

-The protection of swallowtail butterflies in wild and natural areas designated as national parks and reserves is a vital priority.
-Two main needs have become evident.
+The protection of swallowtail and birdwing butterflies in wild and natural areas designated as national parks and reserves is an urgent priority.
+Two main needs are immediately evident:

-Firstly, very few existing protected areas have been surveyed for any invertebrate groups.
-The swallowtails and other butterflies provide an opportunity for extending the traditional species lists of birds and mammals to include a spectacular and popular insect group that is of interest to an increasing number of tourists and visitors to protected areas.
-Once the local species are known, fine opportunities exist for tropical countries to emulate the success of the British butterfly houses in more natural surroundings.
-Habitat enrichment to attract butterflies after the fashion of the Papua New Guinea ranching programme (see below) could do much to conserve swallowtails at the same time as interpreting the value of swallowtails to the general public in a pleasantly assimilable fashion.
+Firstly, very few existing protected areas have been surveyed for invertebrate groups.
+The butterfly fauna provides an opportunity for extending the traditional species lists of birds and mammals to include a spectacular and popular insect group that is of interest to an increasing number of tourists and visitors to protected areas.
+Once the local species are known, opportunities exist for tropical countries to emulate the success of butterfly houses, but in more natural surroundings.
+Habitat enrichment to attract butterflies after the fashion of the Papua New Guinea and Kenya ranching programmes (see below) could do much to conserve swallowtails and birdwings at the same time as interpreting their value to the general public in a pleasantly assimilable fashion.

-Secondly, there are certain countries that have important swallowtail faunas but very limited allowances for protected areas.
-Just five countries, Indonesia, the Philippines, China, Brazil and Madagascar, between them contain over half of the world’s species of swallowtails .
+Secondly, there are certain countries that have important swallowtail faunas but very limited protected areas.
+Just five countries, Indonesia, the Philippines, China, Brazil and Madagascar, between them contain over half of the world’s species of swallowtails.
 A further five countries, India, Mexico, Taiwan, Malaysia and Papua New Guinea, brings the total to more than two thirds.
-All of these countries, and many others, could use their swallowtail faunas as an extra yardstick in judging the value of existing or proposed protected areas.
+All of these countries and many others could use their swallowtail faunas as an extra yardstick in judging the value of existing or proposed protected areas and overall environmental protection.

-Other priority areas for the protection of swallowtails in reserves include western China, the southern foothills of the Himalayas, the western forests of India and the forests of Sri Lanka.
-In the Caribbean, Jamaica’s system of reserves is in need of revision and there is opportunity for more effective measures in the Dominican Republic and possibly Cuba.
-Brazil’s rain forests are still extensive despite increasing settlement in Para, Mato Grosso and Rondonia, but the Atlantic seaboard forests are poorly protected and include many highly endangered species.
-In Africa there is increasing attention being paid to the protection of the relict montane forests, and in the unique biotopes of Madagascar more has been done to strengthen the national park system in recent years.
+Other priority areas for the protection of swallowtails and birdwings include western China, the southern foothills of the Himalayas, the western forests of India and the forests of Sri Lanka.
+In the Caribbean, Jamaica’s system of reserves is inadequate and there is an opportunity for more effective measures in the Dominican Republic and Cuba.
+Brazil’s rainforests are still extensive despite increasing settlement in Pará State, Mato Grosso State and Rondonia State, (which borders Mato Grosso), however the Atlantic seaboard forests are poorly protected and include many highly endangered species.
+In Africa there is increasing attention being paid to the protection of the relict montane forests (especially in East Africa), and in the unique biotopes of Madagascar where more has been done to strengthen the national park system, nevertheless pressures on the habitats remain intense.

 Where natural forests are already severely depleted, the value of plantation forestry as a conservation tool should not be underestimated.
 Plantations can provide timber for fuel, decoration and building, thus alleviating the pressures on the natural woodlands and forests that remain.
-They can also serve as buffer zones around natural forest refuges, as has been proposed for the Nyungwe forest in Rwanda (see review of Papilio leucotaenia).
+They can also serve as buffer zones around natural forest refuges, as in the Nyungwe forest in south-west Rwanda (see review of Papilio leucotaenia).
 However, the aims of resource conservation are largely defeated when natural forest areas are cleared to make way for plantations.
-In practically every part of the tropics there are adequate areas of already cleared and partially degraded land that could be focal points for afforestation and regeneration.
-International co-operation is needed in a global programme of conservation-orientated investment in plantation forestry.
+In practically every part of the tropics, there are adequate areas of already cleared and partially degraded land that could be focal points for afforestation and regeneration.
+International co-operation and funding is urgently needed in a global programme of conservation-orientated investment in plantation forestry.

 Legislation and international conventions

-International agreement on wildlife trade control is contained in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which controls and monitors import and export of listed species.
-A total of 87 countries have so far become party to CITES, and the European Community has adopted a Regulation (3626/82) to enforce the Convention uniformly throughout the Community.
+International agreement on wildlife trade control is contained in the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), which controls and monitors the import and export of listed species.
+One hundred and eighty-two countries are party to CITES, which now protects ca. 35,800 species of plants and animals and 2,271 invertebrates, under three separate Appendices).

 Appendix I is a list of species in which trade is subject to strict regulation and commercial trade is virtually prohibited.
 This includes Ornithoptera alexandrae, Papilio chikae and Papilio homerus.

 Appendix II lists species in which trade is regulated for the purpose of monitoring.
-The butterflies listed on Appendix II are all the birdwings (Ornithoptera, Troides and Trogonoptera) (except O. alexandrae which is Appendix 1), Atrophaneura jophon, A. pandiyana, all Bhutanitis species, Papilio hospiton, all Teinopalpus species and the Apollo butterfly, Parnassius apollo, all in the Papilionidae.
+The butterflies listed on Appendix II are all the birdwings (Ornithoptera, Troides and Trogonoptera), Atrophaneura jophon, A. pandiyana, all Bhutanitis species, Papilio hospiton, all Teinopalpus species and the Apollo butterfly, Parnassius apollo, all in the family Papilionidae.
 These species may be commercially traded, but an export permit from the country of export is required before specimens may be removed from that country or imported into another state which is party to CITES.

-Many other threatened butterflies are traded quite heavily and ideally could be monitored.
-However, it must be recognized that there are serious problems in the implementation of controls on insects that are difficult to identify (compared with many vertebrates) and very easily transportable.
+Many other threatened butterflies are traded heavily, and should be monitored.
+However, it must be recognized that there are serious difficulties in the implementation of controls on insects that are difficult to identify (when compared with many vertebrates) and are also very easily transportable.

 National legislation to protect local swallowtails is now quite commonplace.
 General restrictions on trade in Lepidoptera apply in Germany, Kenya, Madagascar, Mexico and Turkey.
 One or more species of swallowtail are protected or banned in trade under national legislation in Austria, Czechoslovakia, Finland, France, Germany, United Kingdom, Greece, Hungary, Luxembourg, Netherlands, Poland, Switzerland, Russia, Brazil, India, Indonesia, Malaysia, Papua New Guinea and the U.S.A.